Tripplenut/Tripplenut/README.md

 ### About Me

 - I'm a senior in highshool
-- I'm currently working on learning data structures
+- I'm currently working on software design
 - I'm learning Java in school
 - I'm learning C++ on my own